Density is the amount of substance (mass) within the volume occupied by the object.

 The solution with less density floats above the solution with higher density.

-That is why the color don’t mix.
+Having different densities is why the different colors don’t mix.

 Sugar water has higher density than plain water.